Does car insurance cover flood damage?

 Whether your insurer will cover the cost of damage to your car as a result of flooding depends on the level of cover you have and the circumstances.

 If you have basic third party insurance or third party fire and theft you’re unlikely to be covered.
-Fully comprehensive insurance, on the other hand, should include flood damage but it’s important to check the terms and conditions of your policy carefully.
+Fully comprehensive insurance, on the other hand, should include flood damage but it’s important to check the terms and conditions of your policy documents carefully.

-To make a claim for flood damage you should contact your insurer as soon as possible.
-If you can, take photos of the scene and any flood damage to the interior and exterior of your car as evidence.
+Take photos of the scene and any flood damage to the interior and exterior of your car as evidence, if you can

 What damage can flood water do to a car?